 Here are some tips to help ease families into a digital detox and set them up for success:

-- Get children to buy into the idea by inviting them to help set the rules.
+Begin by designating screen-free boundaries, such as bedrooms or mealtimes, and/or set a daily screen-free hour in the evening.- Get children to buy into the idea by inviting them to help set the rules.
 Ask them “When are screens off?” and “What happens then?”
 They can be nudged in the right direction through discussion and helpful suggestions if they’re unsure.

 - Plan those entertaining and engrossing alternatives together.
 Screen-free ideas could include reading together, making simple crafts, telling stories, going outdoors, cooking, playing music, dancing and fitness sessions, baking together, garden safaris, yoga sessions, board games — and so on.